 The continuation of so-called "surcharge-free" roaming depends or not whether there will be a continuation of the status quo.
 And, like huge amounts of other stuff, that depends on whether we leave the EU with or without a deal.

-So let's look at the two scenarios - deal or no deal as Noel Edmonds would say.
+Er, thanks for that stunning lack of clarity - so let's try and dig for more than that in this feature.
+Of course, there are two scenarios - deal or no deal as Noel Edmonds would say.
 And - quelle surprise - the no deal scenario is way more complicated.

 If there's a deal...